Pricing: licensed per site. Never locked out.

 What counts as a site: one registrable domain — example.com and its subdomains together are one site.
 Servers, containers, and instances don't change the price.
 The one fence is Starter, which covers a site on up to two servers; Business removes the fence with unlimited servers per site.
 Full license terms: we-amp.com/licensing/.

 Starter and Business prices localize at checkout.
 VAT or GST is included where FastSpring, our Merchant of Record, is registered to collect it; elsewhere local tax is added at checkout.
-You're charged immediately for the term you pick — cancel any time, billing stops at period end.
-FastSpring handles the checkout and billing; the license itself is granted by We-Amp B.V., registered in The Netherlands (KvK 57898138).
+FastSpring handles checkout and billing.
+The license is granted by We-Amp B.V., registered in The Netherlands (KvK 57898138).
 Enterprise and Hoster figures shown in a local currency are approximate conversions of the USD anchors; final pricing for those tiers is set in the agreement.

-You're licensing the optimization core behind 231,341 live sites (BuiltWith, May 2026), developed and supported by a maintainer of the open-source mod_pagespeed project.
+You're licensing the optimization core behind 231,341 live sites (BuiltWith, May 2026), developed and supported by We-Amp, which helped build ngx_pagespeed, maintained mod_pagespeed, and drove the project's Apache incubation.

 Comparing against a CDN or image-optimization service?
 Run your numbers in the savings calculator or read Image Optimization Cost: Self-Hosted vs CDN.